openkfw/TruBudget/email-notification-service/README.md

 ### Environment Variables

-To check what is configurable regarding email-notification service check out the list of [Environment Variables](./environment-variables.md)
+To check the possible configurations in the email-notification service check out the list of [Environment Variables](./environment-variables.md)

 ## Enable email notifications